Boosting Creativity and Wellbeing: Key Takeaways from RELAX Webinar

 Reading time: 4 min

-Graphic heart in a circle
+Graphic heart

 The webinar RELAX – How to Boost Your Creativity and Wellbeing was one out of five webinars in the #WunderWellbeingWebinar series hosted in Spring 2022 and it brought Lauri Järvilehto into our digital space.
 In this article we have gathered the main takeaways from this event, so keep on reading!

-Lauri Järvilehto is a founder of the Academy of Philosophy in Finlandopens-in-a-new-tab, a serial entrepreneur, and a professor of practice.
+Lauri Järvilehto is a founder of the Academy of Philosophy in FinlandOpens in a new tab, a serial entrepreneur, and a professor of practice.
 His insightful session brought to light a refreshing perspective on relaxation, creativity, and their often-overlooked interplay.

 He opened his presentation by discussing the term "relaxation", which usually tends to evoke images of lounging on the couch, scrolling through Netflix options, a well-deserved downtime after a hectic day.
 This perception arises due to our overly demanding schedules and high-stress environments, particularly in periods leading up to significant holidays such as Midsummer and Christmas.